Advanced Configuration

 Step Description

-Common Scenarios are reusable detection rules that can be applied across multiple cameras.
-Create once, deploy everywhere — drastically reducing repetitive work.
+Common Scenarios are reusable detection rules that can be inherited and applied across multiple cameras.
+Define once and deploy everywhere — eliminating the need to rewrite the same scenario for every camera.

 - Typical Use Cases

-- Apply the same safety rules across all factory zones (e.g., “hard hat required”)
+- Apply the same safety rules across all factory work zones: "Detect workers not wearing hard hats"

-- Enforce identical access control at every entrance
+- Enforce identical access control at every building entrance: "Detect intrusion into restricted areas"

 Actions